 First and foremost, water is the beverage of choice.
 Children should sip on water after every meal or snack.
 This helps to rinse away the sugars from foods so that they aren’t on teeth.
 Also try to avoid sticky foods, and foods that are high in sugars and/or carbohydrates.

-So what are the BEST foods for kids to snack on?
+So what are the BEST Tooth-friendly snacks/foods for kids?

 Some great snack-time choices are raw, crunchy veggies (such as broccoli and carrots); cheese; and nut butters — like peanut butter on celery sticks.
 These foods generally do not cause cavities.
 (There are always exceptions, especially conditions like dry mouth, acid reflux, and genetic abnormalities).